g0rbe/CEH/09_Social_Engineering.md

 #### Research

 - Collection of information from the target organization
-- Collected by dumpster diving, scanning, serach on the internet, ...
+- Collected by dumpster diving, scanning, search on the internet, ...

 #### Select target

-- Select the tagret among other employees
+- Select the target among other employees
-- A frustrated target is more prefered
+- A frustrated target is more preferred

 #### Relationship